mikemacharia39/spring-boot-slice/README.md

     Slice<Employee> findByDateCreated(Date dateCreated, Pageable pageable);
 ````

-##Stream
+## Stream

-You can also use stream to query data
+You can also use stream to query data, as a stream

 ````java
     @QueryHints(value = {